 The calculator disc, which indicates which two f/stops are automatic, is on top of the flash.
 The f/number setting slider, which selects the automatic stop (or sets the flash to manual operation) is on its front.
 On the back, from left to right are the on/off switch, ready-light/open-flash button, and swiveling foot mount.
 The three slots on the bottom accept either sync cord SC-6 or -7, or the SF-1 attachment.

-You've read the numbers; the SB-7E is essentially the same flash as the SB-2, but in a slightly different package and a bit simplified.
+You've read the numbers; the SB-7E is essentially the same flash as the SB-2 (And also an SB-10 for the FE/FM, except the mount coupler), but in a slightly different package and a bit simplified.
 Nikon lopped off the middle automatic f/stop of f/5.6 and the AC socket; both moves make sense, especially as these flashes were meant to be portable and as simple as possible.
 One really, really minor point is that the SB-2 can accomodate up to two additional SB-2/3's (one on an SE-2, the other with an SC-5/6/7, and the main one mounted via the F/F2 hot shoe or AS-2), while the SB-7E can only accomodate one more SB-7E/8E (via an SE-2).
 I guess you might miss the extra flash if you have a difficult macro lighting setup; otherwise, I don't think you'll have any problems.

 Other than that, operation of the SB-7E is essentially the same as that for the SB-2.
 Note that the battery clips are not interchangeable between the SB-7E and SB-2.

 SB-2 | SB-3 | SB-4 | SB-5 | SB-6 | SB-7E | SB-8E | SB-9 | SB-E | SB-10